glowkeeper/pandoc-presentations/README.md

 ### Outputting the Paper

-Providing all the dependencies have been satisfied, then calling the script this way: `bin/pandoc-build.sh /your/paper-dir/your-paper.md paper`, should produce a properly referenced paper, from the markdown source, called `../build/paper/your-paper/your-paper.pdf`.
+Providing all the dependencies have been satisfied, then call the script this way:

+`bin/pandoc-build.sh /your/paper-dir/your-paper.md paper`

+That should produce a properly referenced paper, from the markdown source, called:

+`../build/paper/your-paper/your-paper.pdf`

 ## Creating Presentations